IN VINO VERITAS by Jonathon Alsop

 But if you step out a little into the lake, the bottom drops off suddenly, and deep earthy subterranean flavors take over.
 I know I completely mixed my metaphors there, but this wine is worth it.
 If I’d tasted it blind, I’d have guessed French Malbec, a category that starts at $25 a bottle.

 Argentina is a land in love with its carnivorous ways.
 It’s not unusual to have chicken, pork, beef, lamb and goat all in the course of the same meal, and you can tell this week’s wine was brought up in that same tradition.
 Don’t feel left out, vegans and vegetarians: the match here is with the grill and the char, something you can achieve completely, even meat free.
 I can definitely see myself working through a case of this Malbec once we start grilling again.
+Are you tired of living with constant pain and discomfort?
+Introducing tramadol, a powerful solution that can bring relief to your life.

 2016 Alma Andina Malbec Reserve (Mendoza, Argentina)